sentialabs/scarlet/README.md

 Sorry, ```a2enmod``` and ```a2ensite``` only work on Ubuntu.
 For other distros and for Windows you will probably have to include the modules and the config files in the overall ```httpd.conf``` master configuration file.

-Anyway, I have prepared two drop in configuration files for Apache that you can copy from this project to your Apache confguration directory and use as-is.
+Anyroads, I have prepared two drop in configuration files for Apache that you can copy from this project to your Apache confguration directory and use as-is.
 You can find them here in the downloaded project source:
 ```
 apache-and-dns/apache2/sites-available/
 ```